Blog

 Start Here

-Each article index path points back to substantive product pages so readers can move from editorial framing to the evidence model: features for the lifecycle, use cases for concrete operating pain, and docs for the API contract used by downstream systems.
+Each path points back to a substantive product page so you can move from editorial framing to actually connecting ClariLayer: features for what the context layer does, use cases for the moments you recognize, and the quickstart for installing it into your agent.

 New to ClariLayer

-Start with the feature overview to understand the context layer: authoring, validation, governance, registry discovery, and API access working together.
+Start with the feature overview to understand the context layer: recall, remember, reconcile, and bootstrap working together inside the agent you already use.

 Editorial photograph of an empty boardroom at golden hour with a wall display showing an FY 2024 ARR slide of $2,617,940.
 A small indigo annotation badge in the upper-left of the slide reads 'DEFINITION RETIRED · OCT 2025.'
 Walnut conference table and leather chairs in the foreground; clarilayer.com wordmark in lower-right.